 Tonight has been a night of introspection.
 I am always startled a little and usually humbled when I get the chance to read older things I've written: e-mails, journal entries, poems, the embarrassing Livejournal I kept as a high-schooler, etc. As I catch those real glimpses into how I felt and thought and wrote at different stages of my life, I feel much like French-Canadian author Gabrielle Roy did when describing one of the fundamental challenges of writing her autobiography at seventy years old: by that time, the child version of herself was just as much a stranger to her as her old-and-wrinkled self would have been to young Gabrielle had they met on the street.
 Even at the ripe young age of twenty-four, I think I understand that feeling.
 Sometimes I look back at myself, even five or six months ago, and I feel like that's a completely different girl in a completely different universe.
-I'm familiar with herlike we're good friends or somethingbut I don't feel like she and I are the same.
+I'm familiar with her―like we're good friends or something―but I don't feel like she and I are the same.
 It's even stranger as I look at my younger and younger selves, from high school, middle school, elementary school... the farther back I go, the more I feel like I'm stealing someone else's memories.

 In the instance of the writing I found tonight, I'm more blown away by how similar I feel to the Richelle who wrote this on January 1, 2010 in an e-mail to a faraway friend.
 I had just taken the GRE, I was waiting to hear back about my grad school applications, and nothing seemed certain:

-all my memories, all my "stuff"to a new place for graduate school.
+I let my mind wander.
+I thought about the strange weave of happiness and misery, of trust and fear that comprise the fabric of my life.
+I thought about A, how he begged for my trust.
+I thought about C, and how maybe something I did along the way broke his.
+I thought about moving―all my memories, all my "stuff"―to a new place for graduate school.
 I thought about my dad and what it would be like to talk to him about all of this.
 I thought about what I told my friend Philip: how, even as I was "opening up" to him, I have never really let anyone see me fall apart the way I want to every time I really think of how different life is without Dad.
 Not my friends.
 Not my family.
 Hardly myself.

 I thought about how my lives are so different.
 I come home and feel like this is where I'm meant to be: with my family, playing games and enjoying a good time in this house I grew up in.
 I go back to school and I forget what it was ever like to just be a room away from my mom rather than a country away.
 I adjust to my new realities with such great ease that I hardly feel the transition.
 I'm not sure how much I like that.